maxcine-cloud/EPEL/README.md

 If you want to use these data to run the model, you can follow the example below to get started faster.

-1. If you want to get the score in COSMIC via epSRel, you can ideally run like this:
+1. If you want to get the score in COSMIC via EPEL, you can ideally run like this:

    ```
    python src/main.py